zplug/zplug/README.md

 #### `ZPLUG_CACHE_FILE`

 Defaults to `$ZPLUG_HOME/.cache`.
-You can change where the cache file is stored, for example, `$HOME/.cache/zplug/cache`.
+You can change where the cache file is saved, for example, `$HOME/.cache/zplug/cache`.

 ### External commands
-zplug, like 'git(1)', supports external commands.
+zplug, like `git(1)`, supports external commands.
-These are executable scripts that reside somewhere in the PATH, named zplug-cmdname, which can be invoked with `zplug cmdname`.
+These are executable scripts that reside somewhere in the PATH, named `zplug-cmdname`, which can be invoked with `zplug cmdname`.
 This allows you to create your own commands without modifying zplug's internals.
 Instructions for creating your own commands can be found in the [docs](https://github.com/b4b4r07/zplug/blob/master/doc/zplug/External-Commands.md).